Joseph Heller: Other works

 Heller's other works are mostly modern satire which center on the lives of members of the middle class.

 Shortly after Catch-22 was published, Heller thought of an idea for his next novel, which would become Something Happened, but did not act on it for two years.
 In the meantime he focused on scripts, completing the final screenplay for the movie adaptation of Helen Gurley Brown's Sex and the Single Girl, as well as a television comedy script that eventually aired as part of McHale's Navy.

 In 1967, Heller wrote a play called We Bombed in New Haven.
 He completed the play in only six weeks, but spent a great deal of time working with the producers as it was brought to the stage.
 It delivered an anti-war message while discussing the Vietnam War.
 It was originally produced by the Repertory Company of the Yale Drama School, with Stacy Keach in the starring role.
 After a slight revision, it was published by Alfred A. Knopf and then debuted on Broadway, starring Jason Robards.

 Heller's follow-up novel, Something Happened, was finally published in 1974.
 Critics were enthusiastic about the book, and both its hardcover and paperback editions reached number one on the New York Times bestseller list.
 Heller wrote another five novels, each of which took him several years to complete.
-One of them, Closing Time, revisited many of the characters from Catch-22 as they adjusted to post-war New York.
+One of them, Closing Time, revisited many of the characters from Catch-22 as they adjusted to postwar New York.
 All of the novels sold respectably well, but could not duplicate the success of his first novel.
-Told by an interviewer that he had never produced anything else as good as Catch-22, Heller famously responded, "Who has?"
+In 1993, Heller told The Times "[w]hen I read something saying I've not done anything as good as Catch-22 I'm tempted to reply, 'Who has?'."

-Heller's final novel, Portrait of an Artist, as an Old Man (a play on Portrait of the Artist, as a Young Man by James Joyce) is a metafictional and semi-autobiographical work who follows an aging artist who struggles to write one final great book to match the success of his earlier work.
+Heller's final novel, Portrait of an Artist, as an Old Man (a play on Portrait of the Artist, as a Young Man by James Joyce) is a metafictional and semi-autobiographical work that follows an aging artist who struggles to write one final great book to match the success of his earlier work.
 Through the novel, "Pota" experiments with various story ideas and genres, none of which seem to satisfy him.
 It is often interpreted as Heller's meditation on his own career, particularly the outsized shadow cast by his debut novel Catch-22.
 It was published posthumously.